atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Il heard Miss Lumley say about mat
 II III itony, that it would not be prudent
 I j him to think of her.
-I l“ “am but too well assured" "
+I l am but too well assured" "
-I I he, still more gravely, “of the imprudcr
+I I he, still more gravely, of the imprudcr
-II “of such a thought.
-So fine a lac
-“were she disposed to look at me w I l' ' “eyes, would not be a pro I II - “wife for a country paribn."
+II of such a thought.
+So fine a lac were she disposed to look at me w I l' ' eyes, would not be a pro I II - wife for a country paribn."
 I
 '/
 »